Today’s topic is 3D Movement, and how I’ve evolved my training philosophy over the years to incorporate it.

 Now, as one can plainly see, we cover all 6 motions outlined above, as well as some single limb training to boot.
 Not that bad!
 Except for one thing…..

 Where are the frontal plane movements?
-What about the plane of motion that gravity forgot, the transverse plane?
+What about the plane of motion that doesn’t get loaded by gravity in upright function, the all important transverse plane?
 Where’s the 3d Movement?
-They want to hang out too! and they have every right in the world to feel neglected, because guess what planes of motion are the most neglected in the gym today, Captain Obvious?
+They want to hang out too! and they have every right in the world to feel neglected, because guess what planes of motion are the most neglected in the gym today?

 So, without going into too much technical detail, if we take a look at the “Physical Sciences” bucket, 3D Movement is at the heart of this bucket.
 I think it would be easiest to understand if I provided an example.
 Let’s talk about the lunge.
 Everyone loves lunges right?